 Generally, Montreal is a safe place to travel.
-But like elsewhere in the world, Montreal has seen cases of coronavirus.
+But like elsewhere in the world, Canada has had cases of coronavirus.

 Check out our update below: